 On the other hand, having a strong relationship with your clients can lead to positive online reviews, more referrals, and client loyalty.
 When you have a loyal client base, your firm has more potential to grow.

-8 Tips for Improving Lawyer and Client Relationships
+8 Tips for Improving Legal Client Management Skills

 Communication is vital in any good relationship—a lawyer and client relationship is no exception.
 Problems can arise from a lack of communication, including accidental malpractice.
 Check your local state bar rulings on this matter.
 For example, the rules of professional conduct for the Missouri Bar and Judiciary rule 1.4 states the necessity of lawyers to provide “reasonable” and timely client communication.

-Therefore, in a strong lawyer-client relationship, communication needs to go beyond the bare minimum.
+Communicate beyond the bare minimum.
 Check in with your clients unprompted to update them on their case as much as possible.
 This shows your investment in their situation.
-Through legal case management software, you can text clients (without giving out your personal information).
-This option allows lawyers to easily and securely communicate with clients in a way that is convenient for them.

 Get to know your client on a personal level.
 A client is more than a case—show them that you care about more than the money you’re making.